 About 31% of girls and boys are out of school

 Save the Children has been working in Yemen since 1963.
 The first international aid group in Yemen, we work nationally and locally to promote and protect children's rights, with programs in education, protection and survival.

-Our Results in Yemen
+Our Work in

-Unless otherwise noted, facts and statistics have been sourced from Save the Children’s 2014 State of the World’s Mothers report.You can access detailed data here.
+Unless otherwise noted, facts and statistics have been sourced from Save the Children’s 2017 End of Childhood Report.